jvmdo/jvmdo/README.md

 ## 📰 About Me

 I am a computer engineering graduate with a strong focus on web development.
-I possess a solid understanding of HTML, CSS, JavaScript, and React.
+I have a solid understanding of HTML, CSS, JavaScript, and React.
 While my primary stack is React.js and Node.js and their respective ecosystems, I am fully capable of learning and implementing solutions using other stacks.

 During my free time, I consistently engage in project development using React + Node, which allows me to continually expand my skills and knowledge.
 Additionally, I find enjoyment in taking on challenges on platforms like <a href="https://www.codewars.com/users/jvmdo">CodeWars</a>, further honing my problem-solving abilities.